 Group Commercial Director

-Chris is one of the founders of SaxonAir and started flying from an early age having gained his pilot’s licence at the age of just 17.
-Chris has spent 20 years in the aviation industry.
-He initially started up a flying school before going on to manage a successful helicopter charter business before finally setting up SaxonAir with the backing of a local business entrepreneur.
-In his spare time Chris runs several holiday cottages close to the Norfolk Broads as well as a small holding with resident sheep and chickens!
+Chris is a founder of SaxonAir and got the business started from his original business plan with financial backing from a local business entrepreneur.
+Chris started flying from an early age having gained his pilot’s licence at the age of just 17 and has spent 20+ years in the aviation industry.
+He initially started up a flying school before going on to manage a successful helicopter charter business before finally setting up SaxonAir in 2007.
+In his spare time Chris enjoys sports, including running, golf and football and loves being in his birth county of Norfolk with the North Norfolk Coast as an absolute favourite.

 Managers & Key Personnel